FAIR_XAI: Improving Multimodal Foundation Model Fairness via Explainability for Wellbeing Assessment: Experiments

-To investigate the extent of performance disparities across VLM architectures, we report fairness audit metrics, including Equal Accuracy (EA), Equal Opportunity (EO) and Disparate Impact (DI).
+\textbf{RQ2 Experiments: Performance disparities.} We report fairness audit metrics, including Equal Accuracy (EA), Equal Opportunity (EO) and Disparate Impact (DI).
 Additionally, we deploy the embedding-based classification pipeline, as explained in Section \ref{sec:embedding_pipeline}, on the E-DAIC dataset to perform a modality ablation suite, due to the raw modality data available.
 We evaluate seven different configurations by extracting embeddings from the frozen VLM, ranging from unimodal (text, audio or facial only) to full-fusion, so we can observe how different modality signals may impact bias and performance.